NeoHW/tp/docs/UserGuide.md

 ### Deleting Tags from a Patient : `deletet`

-Deletes one or more tags from a patient in the address book.
+Removes one or more tags from a patient's tag list, providing an intuitive way to manage tags without the necessity of retyping all existing tags that are to be retained, as mandated by the `edit` command.

 Format: `deletet INDEX [t/TAG]+`